Skip to content

 How do I fix a parameter across branches?

-Use shared or tie to make several leaves one free parameter. shared tags a leaf where it is built; tie walks an assembled tree to named leaves and ties them.
+Use shared or tie to make several leaves one free parameter: shared tags a leaf where it is built, tie walks an assembled tree to named leaves and ties them.
 Either way params_table then inventories the tied occurrences once under the shared tag rather than as separate parameters.
+See Composing distributions for a worked example.

 Why is my logpdf -Inf?